 Guide to the 7 South Carolina National Parks

-South Carolina's national parks are known for their natural beauty and cultural significance.
-Read on to see what each of these seven national parks offers visitors to the Palmetto State!
+South Carolina’s national parks are known for their incredible natural beauty, fascinating history, and cultural landmarks that help tell the story of the Palmetto State.

 Charles Pinckney National Historic Site